Holding onto the feeling

 Hold onto this feeling.
 Hold onto this feeling.

-This is as far as I’ve ever made it.
+And…this is as far as I’ve ever made it.
 Truthfully, I don’t know how to keep it.
-I always forget it.
+I always seem to forget it.

 Days (maybe weeks if I’m lucky) later, I feel the weight of the world on my shoulders: the text I didn’t respond to (and now it’s been five days), the task that I didn’t get to (and that my boss is waiting on), the trip I didn’t make to the grocery store (as I stare at my $14 burrito), and the plan I didn’t see through (as I sit on my couch, mindlessly tapping the buttons on the remote).

-Maybe you are thinking that only one with privilege can identify with this struggle.
-You might be saying:
+I hear you.
+Maybe you’re thinking that only one with privilege can identify with this struggle.

 It must be nice to have that feeling, even for a second.